Plumsail/helpdesk-docs/source/Configuration Guide/Triggers.rst

 Start Workflow
 ++++++++++++++

-This action used to start selected workflow.
+This action starts the specified workflow.

-"Start workflow" action has following settings:
+"Start workflow" action has the following properties:

 :Workflow to start:
 	Required field.
-Name  of the workflow which must be started when trigger fired.
-Sharepoint Workflows 2010 and Sharepoint Workflow 2013 are supported.
-You can select list level workflow or site level workflow.
+The name of the workflow that has to be executed.
+Both SharePoint Workflows 2010 and 2013 are supported.
+You can pick a list level workflow or a site level workflow.

 .. toctree::
    :hidden: